Code-Institute-Submissions/the-shamans-cat/README.md

 - Text for Illumination (http://albertovilloldophd.com/chakra-cleansing-removing-toxic-emotions/)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site unless specifically noted here are all my own photos and copyright to me.
 - The image of jaguar (is actually a panther) and was obtained from [pixaby](https://pixabay.com/vectors/tiger-panther-feline-animal-wild-307205/).
 It is used in the Favicon.
 - The logo was taken from an idea in [Wiki Logo Maker](https://www.brandcrowd.com/maker/tag/wiki).
 - Black cat "Cheetah Running Silhouette" at top of readme (http://getdrawings.com/cheetah-running-silhouette")